dschonholtz/MusicEditorAdapted/README.txt

     Controllers add functionality to the program.
 You can now manually scroll and scrub through the song, pause, play, add, remove, and move notes.

+    When scrubbing, aka moving the red line the beat in the model is being updated.

     Instruments now sound different in midi playback.

     Added a new type of view that had both GUI and MIDI.